FM Technical Profile: WZEW

 History:

-Eastern Shore Broadcasters, licensee of WABF AM in Fairhope, was granted a new construction permit for an FM companion in January 1965.
+Eastern Shore Broadcasters, the licensee of WABF AM in Fairhope, was granted a new construction permit for an FM companion in January 1965.
 When the station signed on in the summer of 1966, it was on 92.1 MHz, transmitting from the WABF AM tower at Section Street and Pecan Avenue in Fairhope.
 The RCA BTF-1C transmitter fed a Collins 37-M4 four bay FM antenna for an Effective Radiated Power of 3 kW.
 The calls were WABF-FM and it appears to have simulcast the AM's programming.

 In 1973, the station was sold to WGOK, Inc., owners of Urban Adult Contemporary daytimer 900 WGOK in Mobile, to give the station a presence after dark.
 Under their ownership, the call sign changed to WGOK-FM.
 Under their ownership, the station sought to move closer to Mobile to better serve listeners on that side of the bay.
 In 1974, the station was granted a construction permit to move to a site off Well Road near Pollard Road in Daphne, with the same power.
 In 1976, the station changed over to a AEL FM-2 transmitter, feeding a Phelps-Dodge CFM-LP-3 three sector antenna.
 Despite the move north, the coverage of Mobile was still subpar for a station targeting the city's Black community.
 In 1977, the call sign changed to WMGP.
 It's unclear if there was a brief format change during this time.
 In 1978, the station was sold to the Christ For The World Foundation, who flipped it to a Christian Religious format with the WHSP (With Holy Spirit Power) calls in July 1978.
 Interestingly, the Broadcasting Yearbook editions of this era say the format under the religious owners was Middle of the Road (MOR).